-This is that type of meal that will definitely leave you feeling full and of course will stick to your ribs as my grandmother used to say.
-I also like the fact that this type of meal can be served any time of the day.
+This is that type of meal that will definitely leave you feeling full and of course, will stick to your ribs as my grandmother used to say.
+I also like the fact that this type of meal can be served at any time of the day.

 So take your pick…. tuna, salmon, mackerel or smoked herring.

 Even today I still love having this type of meal on days when my husband and I are feeling extra, extra hungry and man, oh man it hits the spot.
 Plus is that it is such a quick and easy type of meal to make once you get to know how to make grits perfectly well.
 I tell you it’s a science to making them very well and super delicious.
 Not too gritty but soft and creamy is the way to go.

 I hope you try it and enjoy it.
 By all means, feel free to let me know how it goes.

 1 medium or large-sized pot of well-cooked extra thick and creamy yellow or white Jim Dandy grits (never instant/ follow directions on bag on how to cook the grits)

 3 or 4/ 6 oz cans of boneless Polar Smoked Herring (cut up, chopped or smashed)

 1-2 cups of boiling water (you may need to add a little more hot water, you be the judge)

 1 stick of melted salty creamy butter

 1-2 cups of brown gravy (on the side)